lambdacasserole/password-exposure-exercise/README.md

 ![Screenshot](screenshot.png)

 I use this as part of a practical activity in my seminars on cybersecurity for business students.
-It allows students to get hands-on in conducting a cyberattack without leaving the browser.
+It allows students to get hands-on in conducting a cyberattack aimed at compromising a web application by gaining admin access without leaving the browser.

 ## Setup